vladislav-karamfilov/MoreDotNet/README.md

 ## Summary

-The project provides several functionalites.
+This project is a collection of handy extension methods for the .NET Framework.
+The functionality of this package can be separated in the following groups:

-#### Extention methods for common .NET types:
+#### Extension methods for common .NET types:
 ---

 * ICollection: